 There are three stations where we can hop on Sagano Romantic Train:

-I provided the link for each station so you can easily find it on Google Maps.
+I provided the link for each station to easily find it on Google Maps.

 Tips for picking the route